-Cody Barton for now gets to stay in the middle of Seahawks defense, which means a new position for Ben Burr-Kirven
+Cody Barton, Ben Burr-Kirven give Seahawks a glimpse at possible future without Bobby Wagner

 Burr-Kirvin played mostly the middle for the Huskies, so not only is he making a big leap from college to the NFL but also now an adjustment in position.

-“It’s pretty differently, honestly,’’ Burr-Kirven said.
+“It’s pretty different, honestly,’’ Burr-Kirven said.
 “At UW I was playing the true middle spot.
 I’m playing the (weakside) here which is a little bit different, so I’m doing a little bit more stuff outside the box, getting out on receivers, that kind of stuff.
 So there is definitely differences.

-“. … it’s just playing in space more.
+“. … It’s just playing in space more.
 Mike (middle) you are really in the box sifting through traffic more.
 At the (weakside) you are more in space, playing running backs in the flat, covering receivers a little bit.
 So just a little bit more of a space-driven game.’’

 The Seahawks have said that each will eventually learn every linebacker spot, and the pairing for now may be in part about simply finding the best way to get the two used to playing on the field together.